Cris7777/MSiA423-Project-Repo/README.md

 - Accuracy

-  The product enables users to predict overall scores for players in their teams based on combinations on different input attributes, which includes: age, weight, strength, stamina, etc.
+  The product enables users to predict overall scores for players in their teams based on combinations on different input attributes, which includes: age, weight, strength, stamina, shot power, etc.

   According to the predicted score, the product produces recommendations of players different positions to users.

 - Transparency

   Users are available to monitor the process of prediction and recommendation when using the product.
+All scores,  of players

 ### Success criteria